makoni/ReleaseInformerBot/README.md

-# ReleaseInformerBot
+# Release Informer Bot for Telegram

-💧 A project built with the Vapor web framework.
+A simple bot for Telegram that enables users to subscribe for notifications about new releases of an app in the App Store.
+It operates on the Vapor framework for server-side Swift development.

 ## Getting Started